-15.26.280 IMC Chapter 3, Section 306.3.1 Electrical requirements - Amended
+15.26.300 IMC Chapter 3, Section 306.3.1 Electrical requirements - Amended

 306.3.1 Electrical requirements.
-A lighting fixture controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with the current Electrical Code adopted by the City of Rapid City.
+A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with the current Electrical Code adopted by the City of Rapid City.

-15.26.290 IMC Chapter 3, Section 306.4 Appliances under floors - Amended
+15.26.310 IMC Chapter 3, Section 306.4 Appliances under floors - Amended

 306.4 Appliances under floors.
 Under floor spaces containing appliances requiring access shall be provided with an access opening and unobstructed passageway large enough to remove the largest appliance.
 The passageway shall not be less than 30 inches (762 mm) high and 22 inches (559 mm) wide.
 A level service space not less than 30 inches (762 mm) deep and 30 inches (762 mm) wide shall be present at the front or service side of the appliance.
 If the depth of the passageway or the service space exceeds 12 inches (305 mm) below the adjoining grade, the walls of the passageway shall be lined with concrete or masonry.
 Such concrete or masonry shall extend a minimum of 4 inches (102 mm) above the adjoining grade and shall have sufficient lateral-bearing capacity to resist collapse.
-The clear access opening dimensions shall be a minimum of 22 inches by 30 inches (559 mm by 762 mm), where such dimensions are large enough to al low removal of the largest appliance.
+The clear access opening dimensions shall be a minimum of 22 inches by 30 inches (559 mm by 762 mm), where such dimensions are large enough to allow removal of the largest appliance.

-Exception: The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening.
+- 1. The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening. - 2.
+Where the passageway is unobstructed and not less than 6 feet high (1829 mm) and 22 inches wide for its entire length, the passageway shall not be limited in length.

-15.26.300 IMC Chapter 3, Section 306.4.1, Electrical requirements - Amended
+15.26.320 IMC Chapter 3, Section 306.4.1, Electrical requirements - Amended

 306.4.1 Electrical requirements.
-A lighting fixture controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with the current Electrical Code adopted by the City of Rapid City.
+A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with the current Electrical Code adopted by the City of Rapid City.

-15.26.310 IMC Chapter 3, Section 306.5 Equipment and appliances on roofs or elevated structures - Amended
+15.26.330 IMC Chapter 3, Section 306.5 Equipment and appliances on roofs or elevated structures - Amended